 If your eligibility is confirmed it also means that the school will receive pupil premium grant to provide additional educational support to help your child to do well at school.
 This can be spent on a range of different things to benefit your child, including school trips, music lessons, after school sporting activities etc.

-If you are not in receipt of the free school meal benefits specified above and your child is in Year 3 and above from September 2016 and is therefore not eligible for the universal infant free school meal, you can order and pay for a meal on line directly with the contractor, or provide a packed lunch for your child.
+If you are not in receipt of the free school meal benefits specified above and your child is in Year 3 and above and is therefore not eligible for the universal infant free school meal, you can order and pay for a meal on line directly with the contractor, or provide a packed lunch for your child.
 Here is the link to paid meals arrangements for primary age children at our school https://westsussex.mealselector.co.uk/ We cannot order paid meals on your behalf.

 Mrs D Clark